Andrew Hanna

 When people feel like valued contributors rather than just small cogs in a machine, they go beyond the expected, taking initiative, driving innovation, and exceeding expectations.

-• Inspire Contribution Beyond Daily Tasks – Encourage employees to think bigger, propose ideas, and take risks.
+- Inspire Contribution Beyond Daily Tasks – Encourage employees to think bigger, propose ideas, and take risks.
+This could be a small UI enhancement no one asked for, a tool to automate a common task, or initiating a cross-team sync to solve a shared pain point.

-• Reinforce Confidence – When people believe in their capabilities, they are more likely to step outside their comfort zones and take on new challenges.
+- Reinforce Confidence – When people believe in their capabilities, they are more likely to step outside their comfort zones and take on new challenges.
+Psychological safety and confidence go hand in hand.
+Team leads can model this by sharing their own learning moments and asking for feedback.

-• Foster a Sense of Purpose – Every role matters.
+- Foster a Sense of Purpose – Every role matters.
 Employees should feel like their work has a direct impact on the team, company, and customers.
+This is easiest when teams are connected to real feedback loops eg. customer reviews, product analytics, or usage data.
+Purpose thrives when people see impact.

 In the next blog, we will explore how team members can retain ownership of their work.